keithgroup/qa-dimers-data/README.md

     <br><br>
     **Example**

-    Every calculation is labeled as a `pyscf.apdft` calculation as the driver Python script performs several PySCF calculations and calculates data for APDFT.
+    Every calculation is labeled as a `pyscf.qa` calculation as the driver Python script performs several PySCF calculations and calculates data for quantum alchemy.

 - `<options>`: Calculation specifications or parameters.
     <br><br>